ecmwf-ifs/field_api/Readme.md

 the program.
 It can be useful if one doesn't want to waste memory on data that might be only conditionally used.
 But please keep in mind, that allocating data can be slow and will slow down the program if done during a computation heavy part of the code.

-The default value for the delayed option is false, but it can be switched by setting delayed\_default\_value to true.
+The default value for the delayed option is false, but it can be switched by setting delayed\_default\_value to true, or by setting the ENABLE\_DELAYED cmake option to ON at compile time.

 ```
 SUBROUTINE SUB(MYTEST)